 Most people undergo wisdom teeth removal in their lifetime.
-Many, but not all, get their wisdom teeth removed in high school or college, since wisdom teeth recovery is generally easier for teens and young adults.
+Many, but not all, get their wisdom teeth removed near the ages of 17 and 21, since wisdom teeth removal recovery time is generally less for teens and young adults.
 Wisdom teeth removal and recovery is straight-forward for most patients, and complications aren’t common when the procedure is completed by an experienced oral surgeon.

 Even if complications do occur, they can be resolved without any long-lasting damage.
-If you are considering whether or not to pull your wisdom teeth, here’s what you can expect in the best- and worst-case scenarios, and complications you should be aware of.
+If you are considering whether or not to pull your wisdom teeth, here’s what you can expect from wisdom teeth removal recovery time and complications you should be aware of.

 Recovery After Wisdom Teeth Removal: What to Expect